nivisdata-analysis/SQL-Code/8 Week SQL Challenge/Danny's Diner.md

 WHERE item_no = 1;
 ```

-8. What is the total items and amount spent for each member before they became a member?
+**8. What is the total items and amount spent for each member before they became a member?**
-Query #8
 ```
 SELECT s.customer_id, SUM(m.price) as total_amount, COUNT(s.product_id) AS total_items
 FROM sales s